Community Garden Program

 How to Rent a Garden Plot

-Current Gardeners must re-register for their same plot by October 31.
+Current gardeners must re-register for their same plot annually by October 31.
+New Gardener registrations are accepted starting December 1 annually.

 - Fill out and sign a Garden Plot Rental Contract.
 One plot per person, except after May 1.